 Mark-release-recapture (MRR)

-Data from MRR experiments in the Guerra et al. (2014) database were examined, and those with fewer than six recaptures and species with only a single MRR study were excluded for the hierarchical analysis.
+Data from MRR experiments in the Guerra et al. (2014) database were examined.
 Of the 232 data sets, 179 involved only females, 35 males, and 18 both sex releases.
 For 102 data sets, the age of the released mosquitoes was known (the average age of released mosquitoes was 4.0 days) while in the other cases it was unknown or unrecorded; in these cases, we assumed the mosquitoes were newly emerged at the time of release.
 See Tables SM1 & SM2 for a summary of data characteristics.

 We analysed all MRR experiments within the same statistical framework.
 In the simplest case, mosquitoes are released on day zero and the probability that they remain in the recapture area until day t is S(t) when they are recaptured with probability ψ.
 We model the number of mosquitoes recaptured on day t using a negative binomial sampling model with mean (NR − Y (t − 1)) S (t) ψ, where Y (t − 1) is cumulative captures before day t, and shape parameter κ.
 The negative binomial has been used previously in analyses of mosquito count data (Service, 1971; Nedelman, 1983) because of its ability to represent temporal over-dispersion in recaptures most likely caused by variable weather.
 A slight modification was required for studies with multiple releases (see SOM).